MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-s2s.md

 - An Azure subscription.
 If you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/), or sign up for a [free account](https://azure.microsoft.com/pricing/free-trial/).

 - The Azure Resource Manager PowerShell cmdlets.
-See [Install PowerShell for Azure Stack](../operator/azure-stack-powershell-install.md) for more information about installing the PowerShell cmdlets.
+For more info on installing the PowerShell cmdlets, see [Install PowerShell for Azure Stack](../operator/azure-stack-powershell-install.md).

 ### Step 1 - Create the virtual network, VPN gateway, and local network gateway